 The best bet is to monitor depth monthly and determine how quickly the sand or muck is shifting into the dockage space.
 Frequently monitoring will help you determine when the dock space requires a cleaning.

-What Are The Steps To Dredge A Dock By Twin Engine Boats
+How To Dredge A Boat Slip: What Are The Steps To Dredge A Dock By Twin Engine Boats

 First off, ensure that the state, county, and city allow a dock slip to be dredged before performing the work.
 Sealife is easily disrupted; therefore, the government monitors dock dredging in many situations.

 In all situations, the current should be moving to help deposit the sand and muck to a different area beside the boat slip.
+Here are the steps on how to make my boat slip deeper.

 Secure the boat to the dock with extra dock lines.
 A significant amount of pressure is placed on the ropes and dock cleats.
 Also, ensure the dock is a stable structure.